joshnuss/vite-plugin-collections/README.md

 })
 ```

-This will add an import alias `#posts`, which can be used to load one or more files.
+Note: This will add an import alias `#posts`, which can be used to load one or more files.

+## Loading files

 To load a **list** of markdown files: